-BMW N54 Tuners is an online community of BMW enthusiasts with a passion for modding and tuning the twin-turbocharged N54 engine.
+BMW Tuning is an online community of BMW enthusiasts with a passion for modding and tuning BMW engines.
 The goal of this site is to include articles on various aspects of tuning and modifying the N54 engine, with guides that range from basic bolt-on tuning to advanced technical tuning and everything in between.
 While our community is starting small, we welcome all N54 owners and enthusiasts to get involved and join us.
-We want this site to be a one-stop-shop for learning everything about the N54 engine and its tuning capabilities.
-Contact us if you are interested in joining our community and writing about N54’s!
+We want this site to be a one-stop-shop for learning everything about BMW engines and their tuning capabilities.
+Contact us if you are interested in joining our community and writing about BMW’s!

 Meet the Guys & their Rides